subuser-security/subuser/serializations/registry/subusers-dot-json-file-format.rst

   **type**: boolean

- * ``entry-points-exposed``: Are there executable shortcuts installed for this subuser's entry points?
+ * ``entrypoints-exposed``: Are there executable shortcuts installed for this subuser's entrypoints?

   Ex::

-    ,"entry-points-exposed" :true
+    ,"entrypoints-exposed" :true

   **type**: boolean